ansel2025/PCRPrimerOperators/README.md

 The results are in the fasta format that with the overlapped isoforms and the enclosed sequences including both sides of primers.
-In this example, three isoforms, 001, 005 and 006 of GOLGA4 has been found that will be amplified using the given primers.
-Their ensembl ids im the provided gtf file are ENST00000361924, ENST00000356847, and ENST00000356847.
+In this example, three isoforms, 204, 205, 206 and 207 of Ribosomal RNA Processing 1 (RRP1) has been found that will be amplified using the given primers.
+Their ensembl ids im the provided gtf file are ENST00000492638, ENST00000497547, ENST00000483896, and ENST00000475534.
-The location of primers on genome coordintes is at chromosome 3 from 37355133-37366240 (strandless) and the lengths of the flanking region are either 279 bps 216 bps.
+The location of primers on genome coordintes is on the positive strand at chromosome 21 from 43789667-43791380 and the lengths of the flanking region are 60 bps, 127 bps, or 168 bps.

 ## PCRPrimerSearcher